linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 9/Week 9-Information Risks and (International) Accounting Differences, Platform Businesses.md

 ## WEWORK: "COMMUNITY ADJUSTED EBITDA"

  ![500](d383287c544e32b05ed4d3af1f3451a8.png)
-WeWork devised "Community Adjusted EBITDA" to measure [[[[BMW Valuation|Operating Income]] vs. Net Income What's the Difference|Net Income]] before not only interest,  taxes,  depreciation,  and amortization,  but also "building and community‐level operating expenses, " a category that includes rent and tenancy expenses,  utilities,  internet,  the salaries of building staff,  and the cost of building amenities (which WeWork described as "our largest category of expenses").
+WeWork devised "Community Adjusted EBITDA" to measure [Operating Income]([[BMW%20Valuation) vs. Net Income What's the Difference|Net Income]] before not only interest,  taxes,  depreciation,  and amortization,  but also "building and community‐level operating expenses, " a category that includes rent and tenancy expenses,  utilities,  internet,  the salaries of building staff,  and the cost of building amenities (which WeWork described as "our largest category of expenses").

 ## COMMON PRACTICE
  - More than 90% of S&P500 firms use non‐GAAP metrics between 2015‐2017